-Normal knee function requires a smooth gliding articular cartilage surface on the ends of the bones.
-This surface is composed of a thin layer of slippery, tough tissue called hyaline cartilage.
-This cartilage also acts to distribute force during repetitive pounding-like movements such as jumping or running.
+Normal knee function requires a smooth, gliding articular cartilage surface on the ends of the bones.
+This surface is composed of a thin layer of slippery, tough tissue called hyaline cartilage, which also acts to distribute force during repetitive, pounding-like movements, such as jumping or running.

 Treatment with Autologous Chondrocyte Implantation (ACI):

-Although cartilage in unable to repair itself on its own, advanced FDA-approved technology allows cartilage cells, know as chondrocytes to be harvested from your knee and cultured and multiplied.
-The fresh chondrocytes are then reimplanted in your knee and cause hyaline cartilage to regenerate.
+Although cartilage is unable to repair itself on its own, advanced FDA-approved technology allows cartilage cells, known as chondrocytes, to be harvested from your knee, cultured, and multiplied.
+The fresh chondrocytes are then reimplanted into your knee, causing hyaline cartilage to regenerate.
 This biological repair is known as ACI.
 When you successfully complete ACI and rehabilitation, you should be able to resume all normal activities, including sports.

-ACI, also known as Carticel treatment, restores the articular surface and regenerates hyaline cartilage without compromising the integrity of healthy tissue or the subchondral bone.
+ACI, also known as carticel treatment, restores the articular surface and regenerates hyaline cartilage without compromising the integrity of healthy tissue or the subchondral bone.
 Carticel has demonstrated important benefits in patients with a type of lesion called a femoral focal lesion.
-If your orthopedic surgeon has determined that you have this type of lesion, then Carticel may be an appropriate treatment option.
+If your orthopedic surgeon has determined that you have this type of lesion, then carticel may be an appropriate treatment option.
 The procedure consists of two steps.
-The first is the harvesting of some healthy cartilage from your knee through an arthroscope.
-This sample of cartilage is used to create new chondrocytes, which take 3-4 weeks that are then reimplanted in your knee.
-The second step is the reimplantation of the cultured chondrocytes, or Carticel.
-This procedure is done through an arthrotomy, and is depicted below.
+The first is the harvesting of healthy cartilage from your knee through an arthroscope.
+This sample of cartilage is used to create new chondrocytes, which take 3-4 weeks, that are then reimplanted in your knee.
+The second step is the reimplantation of the cultured chondrocytes, or carticel.
+This procedure is done through an arthrotomy and is depicted below.

 Implantation of Carticel: